Mail-In/Online Only Requests for Marriage and Divorce

-To get a certified copy of a marriage or divorce that occurred in South Carolina, submit the request by mail.
+To get a certified copy of a marriage or divorce that occurred in South Carolina, submit the request by mail or online.
 In-person and drop-off services for these requests are temporarily unavailable.
-See mail-in directions for a Marriage Certificate or Divorce Report.
+See mail-in and online directions for a Marriage Certificate or Divorce Report.

 Will My Record Have a Raised Seal?